-- The team that makes the ball into a cup first starts the game.
+- The first team that gets the ball into a cup starts the game.

-- The cup made does not count as an actual game cup, so don’t remove it from the table.
+- The cup the ball lands in does not count as an actual game cup, so don’t remove it from the table.

-- Winners of “eye for an eye” have to choose a team member to start the game, or both may shoot simultaneously.
+- Winners of “eye for an eye” must choose a team member to start the game, or both may shoot simultaneously.

 - If neither player makes the ball into a cup, it is the other team’s turn.

-- If one of the team members make it into a cup, one of the opponents must drink the beer in that cup and move it to the side.³ This cup is not part of the game anymore.
+- If one of the team members makes a cup successfully, one of the opponents must drink the beer in that cup and move it to the side.
+This cup is not part of the game anymore.